Time to Read: 5 Minutes

 Is a Health Savings Account worth it?

 Yes!
+Although this article only refers to Federal tax benefits, most states also offer favorable tax treatment for HSA accounts.
+California and New Jersey have unique tax rules you should consider with your CPA or tax advisor.
+However, we find that many of our California clients, for example, still benefit from HSA’s.
 Let’s talk about our favorite strategy for using HSAs.
 Because these accounts allow you to claim a tax deduction, you get an immediate benefit for contributing.
 Most HSA owners stop there and overlook the additional benefits: They contribute each year and immediately spend the funds on eligible healthcare costs.
 The other key benefit of an HSA is the opportunity to generate tax-free investment growth.
 The value of this tax-free growth increases over time.
 Because the IRS doesn’t require account owners to take distributions in any set timeframe, investors can wait years to use their HSA funds for qualified expenses.
 As a result, we advise clients to invest their HSA funds for the long run.
 When medical expenses are incurred before retirement, we recommend resisting the urge to tap into your HSA.

 Many clients of Brown Wealth Management with HSAs are able to cover out-of-pocket healthcare costs before retirement by using money in their checking or savings accounts.
 Do this and you’ll retire with a dedicated account specifically set aside to cover healthcare costs in retirement.
 During retirement, use the HSA funds to pay for anything that qualifies—and pay nothing in taxes.
 We strongly believe this is a great strategy for people who qualify for an HSA.
 In sum, our clients benefit the most when they open an account, max out their annual contributions and enjoy the immediate tax deductions each year—then let the investment account grow and ultimately enjoy a dedicated tax-free bucket of money in retirement to cover qualified healthcare expenses.